-The Annual Meeting of Stockholders of PFSweb, Inc. (the "Company") will be held on Friday, June 4, 2010 at 10:00 a.m. at TPC Craig Ranch, McKinney, Texas, for the following purposes:
+The Annual Meeting of Stockholders of PFSweb, Inc. (the "Company") will be held on Friday, June 10, 2011 at 10:00 a.m. at TPC Craig Ranch, McKinney, Texas, for the following purposes:

-- 1. To elect one Class II director; - 2.
-To approve amendments to the Company's Non-Employee Director Stock Option and Retainer Plan; - 3.
-To ratify the appointment of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2010; and - 4.
+- 1. To elect two Class III directors; - 2.
+To ratify the appointment of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2011; and - 3.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on April 16, 2010 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on April 13, 2011 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
 Each stockholder, even though he or she may presently intend to attend the Annual Meeting, is requested to execute and date the enclosed proxy card and return it without delay in the enclosed postage-paid envelope.
 Any stockholder present at the Annual Meeting may withdraw his or her proxy card and vote in person on each matter properly brought before the Annual Meeting.

 Please sign, date and mail the enclosed proxy in the enclosed envelope promptly, so that your shares of stock may be represented at the meeting.

-By Order of the Board of Directors
+By Order of the Board of Directors under Almanor